Venue

 Accommodation

-Please note that we are not soliciting time travel details from participants.
+Please note that we are not soliciting travel and accommodation details details from participants.
 Any such emails at this point are spam/fraud.
 We will sent out invitations for registrations before arranging accommodations.

 Travel support